gl-obsoleted/PA_ResourceTracker/README.md

 ![3](/_img/3.png)

 - **Minimum Sample**
-  + Contains a formulated test project (a sample scene with recommended usage)
+  + Contains a sample project (a simulation scene with minimum and recommended usage)

 ![4](/_img/4.png)